barkyq/bq-caldav/README.md

-# simple personal caldav server
+# simple personal caldav and carddav server

 - supports a single WebDAV principal (at `"/"`)
 - supports a single calendar-home-set (at `"/calendars/"`)
+- supports a single addressbook-home-set (at `"/addressbook/"`)
 - supports gzip compression of responses
-- supported-component-set contains only `VEVENT`
+- calendar collection supported-component-set contains only `VEVENT`

 ## running

-run the binary with the flag `-backend path/to/backend` to specify where the server will store the calendar files.
+run the binary with the flag `-backend path/to/backend` to specify where the server will store the calendar and addressbook files.

 ## backend

-Currently the only backend implementation is `fsbackend` which transparently stores the calendar objects in a directory structure:
+Currently the only backend implementation is `fsbackend` which transparently stores the resources in a directory structure:

 ```
 backend/
-└── calendars/
+├── calendars/
-    ├── example-calendar-collection/
+│   ├── example-calendar-collection/
-    │   ├── example-calendar-object.ics
+│   │   ├── example-calendar-object.ics
+│   │   └── props.xml
+│   └── another-calendar-collection/
+│       ├── another-calendar-object.ics
 │       └── props.xml
-    └── another-calendar-collection/
+└── addressbook/
-        ├── another-calendar-object.ics
+    ├── example-vcard-object.vcf
     └── props.xml
 ```

-Custom properties for the calendar-collection are stored in `props.xml` file, which is initialized by `MKCALENDAR` commands, and is updated by `PROPPATCH` command.
+Custom properties for the collections are stored in `props.xml` file, which is initialized by extended `MKCOL` or `MKCALENDAR` commands, and is updated by `PROPPATCH` command.

 The `props.xml` file has the following document structure: